singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 Substitute my-sites-location with the location of your sites and substitute `https://github.com/github_username/repo-name.git` with your repository's URL.

-#### 3. Setup the Netlify CMS server.
+#### 3. Setup the netlify CMS server.
-To start the Netlify CMS server, we need to run the following command for each user we wish to add to the system (you will be asked for an email, a name and a password):
+To start the netlify CMS server, we need to run the following command for each user we wish to add to the system (you will be asked for an email, a name and a password):

 ```
 netlify-git-api users add